lorforlinux/docs.beagleboard.io/boards/beaglev/fire/demos-and-tutorials/board-update.rst

     .. group-tab:: Flash image

-        1. Click on ``Flash!`` to flash the ``sdcard.img`` on BeagleV Fire eMMC storage.
+        1. Click on ``Flash!`` to flash the ``sdcard.img`` on BeagleV-Fire eMMC storage.

       .. figure:: eMMC-flashing-3.png
           :width: 740
           :align: center
           :alt: Balena Etcher flashing image

-Congratulations! with that done you have fully updated BeagleV Fire board with up to date gateware image on it's PolarFire SoC's FPGA Fabric and linux image on it's eMMC storage.
+Congratulations! with that done you have fully updated BeagleV-Fire board with up to date gateware image on it's PolarFire SoC's FPGA Fabric and linux image on it's eMMC storage.